Simply LaKita

 To the cooked chorizo, add back in the sweet potato along with the baby spinach.
 Stir to combine.
 I prefer to use a wooden spoon to mash the sweet potato ever so slightly, binding the mixture together.
 Cook until heated through, about 1 to 2 minutes.

 Preheat the oven to 350 degrees F. and grab a square baking dish.
-Pour half of the enchilada sauce into the bottom of the baking dish.
-Spread evenly.
+Pour half of the enchilada sauce into the bottom of the baking dish and spread it evenly.

 Lightly spray each side of the corn tortillas with cooking spray and add to the microwave for about 20 to 30 seconds to make them pliable.
-Remove them from the microwave and place a tortilla in the baking dish and coat both sides in the sauce before adding a heaping tablespoon of the sweet potato mixture into the center.
+Remove them from the microwave, place a tortilla in the baking dish, and coat both sides in the sauce before adding a heaping tablespoon of the sweet potato mixture into the center.

 Roll the tortilla around so that the seam is facing down in the pan.
 Continue this process with the rest of the tortillas and mixture until finished.